aberoth-community/ephemeris-discord-bot/README.md

   <b>`/persistent_lunar_calendar`</b>

   </td>
-    <td><p><b>Description:</b> Creates an embed menu that allows users to request start information on the current and upcoming moon phases.<br><br>The command requires the user be an admin within the guild it is used in.
+    <td><p><b>Description:</b> Creates an embed menu that allows users to request start information on the current and upcoming moon phases.<br><br>The command requires the user to be an admin within the guild it is used in.
 The menu has no expiration time and will persist between restarts of the bot.
 Bot responses are ephemeral.
     </p>
     <b>Parameters:</b>

   - `user_set_emojis`: Yes or No option.
-Yes Indicates that the bot should use with the emojis set for the guild, set via the <b>`/set_server_emojis`</b> command, instead of the default global emojis.
+Yes indicates that the bot should use the emojis set for the guild, set via the <b>`/set_server_emojis`</b> command, instead of the default global emojis.
   - `whitelist_users_only` (optional): Yes or No option.
-Yes indicates that non-white listed users will be allowed to use the menu instance, even if they are unable to create an instance.
+Yes indicates that non-whitelisted users will be allowed to use the menu instance, even if they are unable to create an instance.
     </td>
   </tr>
   <tr>